PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

     </pre>
     <img src="https://i.ibb.co/CMgH6H5/store-suppliers-page.jpg"></img>
     <pre>
-    The sales page is the place where the user is managing his sales.
+    The sales page is the place where you are managing your sales.
 The Go Back button is included here as well.
     The functionality on this page is:
     1. Add(register) cashier to your store button is the place where the admin account may register a new user attached as a cashier to the current store.